Swarnotaj003/Memory-Game---Flip-and-Match-Cards/README.md

 ## Gameplay

 - Run the game by executing the `Main` class of the `MemoryMatchGame`(project) folder
-- Set the gameplay `level` and `number of players`
+- Set the gameplay by entering your preferred `level` and `number of players`
-- Enter the address of two cards to flip it over
+- Enter the addresses of two cards to flip it over
-- Try to find a matching pair of cards
-- If you find a match, the cards will stay flipped over and you score a point
+- If you find a match, the cards will be withdrawn from the deck and you score a point
-- If you don't find a match, the cards will flip back over
+- If you don't find a match, the cards will flipped back
 - Then the other palyers try in succession
-- Keep playing until all the matches are found, the one with most matches wins
+- The play continues until all the matches are found, the one with most matches wins

 ## Features

-- Built with `Java` following the `Model-View-Control(MVC)` architecture
+- Built with `Java` following the `Model-View-Controller (MVC)` architecture
 - Use of `OOP` concepts for modelling the software
 - Runs on `Command Line Interface (CLI)`
 - Use of `Random` class to shuffle the deck of cards
-- Use of `flush()` method to clear the console, ensuring limited duration for showing the cards faced up
+- Use of `sleep()` and `flush()` methods to ensure limited duration for which the selected cards will be faced up

 ## Author